Last Updated on October 19, 2023 by Plant Mom Care

 Examine the roots and trim any dead roots.
 Before placing the plant, fill the new pot with a little soil and fill the gaps around with soil.
 Water well when this is done.

-ZZ plants don’t require much pruning overall as they won’t help promote plant growth.
+Don’t require much pruning overall as they won’t help promote plant growth.
 Dead or yellow leaves should be removed and an occasional long branch trimmed for aesthetic appearances.

-ZZ plants are usually reproduced by separating the rhizomes or by cuttings since roots and rhizomes are produced slowly.
+Are usually reproduced by separating the rhizomes or by cuttings since roots and rhizomes are produced slowly.
 Take a cutting with two leaves on it, let the cut end dry for a little while for a callus to form, and plant it in a pot with a well-draining soil mix, similar to what cacti use.
 It has to be placed in indirect bright light to help it take root.

 Please note that propagation from cuttings often takes a while, sometimes several months, for the roots and rhizomes to form, so you will have to be patient.